PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psframework.md

 The module `PSFramework` provides an infrastructure to build modules and scripts on.
 Whether it is message handling, logging, configuration, parameter classes, custom tab completion, scheduled powershell tasks or many more scripting specific challenges.

+## Logging

+> The documentation of this component refers to v1.3.135, which is as of this writing still in prerelease/preview
+> Some of this documentation may point at content not yet published to the gallery at all

+The logging system provides powerful logging for little effort:

+- Log to file, eventlog, SQL, Graylog, Splunk or Azure Log Analytics out-of-the-box
+- Freely extensible for custom logging needs
+- Runspace-Safe
+- Asynchronous
+- Log to multiple locations at the same time
+- Logging can be defined in script, at the process level, by configuration per user or per computer.
+All without conflict.

+For more details on the logging system, see the [dedicated component page](psframework/logging.html)

 ## Configuration
 The configuration system offers the means to ...